 Well, I would only recommend you to come here if either you have too much time to spend at Time Square or you are a huge fan of M&M’s.

 M&M’s World is New York City’s largest candy store with 3 levels.
 It includes a 15m-wide, two-story-high, “wall of chocolate”, made up of 72 continuous candy-filled tubes.

-The store sells all kinds of M&M’s merchandise; from shirts to bags to mugs to socks and even pajamas!
+The store sells all kinds of M&M’s merchandise; from shirts to bags to mugs to socks and even pajamas, like the delightful ones which can be found here.
 And I definitely had a lot of fun walking around the shop, behaving like a kid 🙂